 What are people saying about your favorite shows and stars right now?
 Find out with Talk Without Pity, the social media site for real TV fans.
 See Tweets and Facebook comments in real time and add your own -- all without leaving TWoP.
 Join the conversation now!

 Melissa Locker a.k.a.
-Lulu Bates thinks these paternity issues are so OVER.
-You can follow her on Twitter @woolyknickers
+Lulu Bates can't believe they actually de-Walkered someone.
+You can follow her on Twitter @woolyknickers.